Grovenet Style Guide

 |

 And here's how it would look in a non-table browser.
-Not
+Not ideal, but readable.

 Movie Theater